 A strong design system can help product managers and designers work more efficiently by providing a set of consistent guidelines and patterns to follow.
 Building and maintaining a design system can also help ensure that the final product is cohesive and consistent, which can be especially important for SaaS products with multiple features and modules.
 Work with your design team to develop and maintain a strong design system For example, some product teams use tools like Abstract or Brandfolder to manage and maintain their design system, while others use more manual methods such as style guides or pattern libraries.
 Regardless of the method you choose, be sure to work with your design team to develop and maintain a strong design system and make sure to adhere to it as you build and iterate on your product.
 This can help you and your design team work more efficiently and create a more cohesive and consistent final product.

 By following these tips, you can foster more effective collaboration with your product design team and create a better product as a result.
 Remember to keep an open mind, listen to your design team’s feedback and ideas, and stay focused on meeting the needs of your users.
 With a little effort and the right approach, you can create a SaaS product that truly stands out in the market.

 Effective collaboration between product management and design is essential for the success of any SaaS product.
 By establishing clear communication channels, understanding your users’ needs, using design thinking to solve complex problems, prototyping to test and iterate on ideas, and building a strong design system, you can create a better product and improve your chances of success in the competitive SaaS market.

 Steve Coppola is a user experience & digital marketing professional - and founder of Input UX.
-With over 25 years of agency experience, he has worked with many of the world's most respected brands in various capacities including UI/UX design, customer research, usability testing, and front end development.
+With close to 30 years of agency experience, he has worked with many of the world's most respected brands in various capacities including UI/UX design, product design, customer research, usability testing, and front end development.

 Find out more about Input UX